-Expert clinical advice and guidance is an essential part of any procedure.
+Expert clinical advice and guidance is an essential part of any vascular procedure.
 Here are answers to some of the most common questions.

-A vascular specialist is trained in treating vein and artery diseases.
+A vascular specialist is trained in treating varicose veins and artery diseases.
 It is imperative that your veins and arteries carry blood freely within your body.
 Blockages sometimes occur for a number of reasons and it’s important these are monitored or treated.
 Maintaining a healthy weight, doing regular exercise, not smoking and eating a healthy diet may be factors you can control.

 No. While many people are referred to us by their doctors, we don’t need a referral.
-However, the specialist will keep your doctor up to date with your treatment and progress.
+However, the vascular specialist will keep your doctor up to date with your treatment and progress.

 This depends on what treatment you need, most insurers cover varicose vein treatment for medical reasons.
 After your consultation we’ll give you a quote.

 Most insurers cover varicose vein treatment for medical reasons.
 It’s best to check with your insurer.